ewelot/airtools/doc/manual-en.md

 ## Updating the AIRTOOLS software

-An update of the AIRTOOLS software is issued the same way as the initial installation but should complete much faster (due to much smaller amount of downloads).
+An update of the AIRTOOLS software is issued the same way as the initial installation, that is by downloading and executing the installer `install_deb.sh`.
+Though, it will complete much faster due to much smaller amount of required downloads.

 # The AIRTOOLS Graphical User Interface